 Elephant Bush Succulents

-Elephant bush plant may get 6- to 20-feet tall in habitat where it is a favorite food of elephants.
-In the home interior, it is much more likely to remain just a few feet tall.
+Elephant bush plant may get 6 to 20 feet (2-6 m.) tall in habitat where it is a favorite food of elephants.
+In the home interior, it is much more likely to remain just a few feet (around 1 m.) tall.
 The bush has thick succulent brown stems with small tender green leaves that resemble a diminutive jade plant.

 The home interior is an excellent place to grow elephant bush houseplants.
 Portulacaria care requires warm temperatures and bright light.
 After a dormant period in winter, the bush produces small pink flowers grouped in clusters at the ends of the branches.